apsocarras/jupyter-play/README.md

 uv add --group fun jupyter-play # e.g. add a "fun" group under your development dependencies
 ```

-The package files include a `.zip` of html games to play. `setup.py` includes a custom build step to unzip the game files from `html_games.zip`
+The package source distribution includes a `.zip` of html games to play. `setup.py` includes a custom build step to unzip the game files from this `html_games.zip`; this means the files are unzipped in the installed version of the package (the "wheel").
+More information on source distributions vs wheels can be found [here](https://packaging.python.org/en/latest/discussions/package-formats/#package-formats).

+- *To packaging workshop attendees (12/20/24):* see if you can figure out how to exclude `.zip` from the installed state!

 `download_games.sh` is the script to download and zip the game files from the original github gists.